Origins of Marvel Comics: Sequels

 Origins of Marvel Comics was followed in 1975 with Son of Origins of Marvel Comics, featuring the origins of the X-Men, Iron Man, the Avengers, Daredevil, Nick Fury, the Watcher, and the Silver Surfer.
 In addition to the single release, Origins and Son of Origins were offered as a two-volume set in a slipcased edition.

 The two Origins books were followed by Bring on the Bad Guys, origins of a selection of Marvel villains; and The Superhero Women, featuring some of Marvel's most popular female superheroes.
 Eventually, the series moved away from origin stories and published collections of classic stories with individual characters such as Spider-Man, the Fantastic Four, the Hulk, Captain America, and Doctor Strange.

-Stan Lee's text pieces explaining the creation of the characters are dishonest.
-Marvel's Senior Vice President of Publishing, Tom Breevort, points out that "these write-ups are more fantasy than historic–in particular, Lee saves almost all of the creative credit for himself while underplaying the contributions of figures such as Jack Kirby and Steve Ditko, who are referred to merely as artists, men who carried out Lee’s creative vision.
-History has shown us that this wasn’t truly the case at all, and that Kirby and Ditko and others were far more central to the plotting of stories and the origination and development of the characters than this volume would lead you to believe."